Looking for a Priest

 Few ministers during this or any other period of our city’s history occupied a more commanding position or achieved a more enviable record for usefulness and influence.
 His position in the community was unique, Loving and believing in the Church of his intelligence and his heart, he yet sympathized most fully and actively with all the great Protestant bodies in their work for Christ, so that other households of faith beside his own, and all social, philanthropic and educational enterprises felt that they had a friend in Dr. Grammer, and shared more or less in the gifts with which he was abundantly endowed.
 The temperance movement, the local option cause, the Prisoners Aid Society, the Maryland Sunday School Union, the Maryland Bible Society, the Colonization Society, the Peace Society, the Association for Protecting the Sunday Rest from Infringement or Desecration, all found in him a cordial sympathiser, and most willing and efficient helper.

-Leaving, I walked through the adjacent family plot and down the stairs next to the two crypts.
-Just beyond the base of those stairs is the plot of George David Cummins, mentioned and hyperlinked in the biography of Grammer above, who was the founder of the Reformed Episcopal Church.
-Cummins’ stone is visible in the “face on” pictures of the Grammer family plot.
+Leaving his site, I walked through the adjacent family plot and down the stairs next to the two crypts.
+Just beyond the base of those stairs is the plot of George David Cummins, mentioned and hyperlinked in the biography of Grammer above.
+Cummins was the rector of Trinity in Washington when Grammer was an assistant there in the mid-1850s, and later was the founder of the Reformed Episcopal Church.
+Cummins’ stone is visible in the “face on” photos of the Grammer family plot above.

 Which damn near put me in a meat coma while driving home, but that’s a different issue.